wasmagents/claude-commands/README.md

 ## Requirements

 - Claude Code CLI (claude.ai/code)
-- Git repository
+- Git repository (for commands that use git integration)
 - Bash shell (for installation script)

 ## Project Structure

 ```
 claude-commands/
-├── commands/
+├── commands/                   # Slash command definitions
-│   └── checkpoint.md       # Checkpoint slash command
+│   └── checkpoint.md          # Session checkpoint command
+├── tasks/                      # Task definitions (future)
+├── agents/                     # Agent configurations (future)
-├── install.sh              # Automated installer script
+├── install.sh                  # Automated installer
 ├── README.md                   # This file
 └── LICENSE                     # Apache-2.0 license
 ```

-## Benefits

-### Before Claude Commands
-- Lost context between sessions
-- Spent time re-learning previous work
-- Made assumptions about past decisions
-- Manual checkpoint files were tedious

-### After Claude Commands
-- Instant context restoration
-- No time wasted re-learning
-- Clear understanding of previous decisions
-- Fully automated checkpoint creation

-## Configuration
+## Repository Philosophy

-The checkpoint command stores files in `./sessions/` by default.
-This directory is:
-- Ignored by git (not committed)
-- Ignored by GitHub Actions (no deployment triggers)
-- Local-only for your reference

-You can customize the checkpoint template by editing `.claude/commands/checkpoint.md` in your project.
+Claude Code is evolving rapidly with new features and capabilities.
+This repository aims to:

+1. **Track Useful Patterns**: As Claude Code introduces new features (slash commands, task agents, skills), we collect and share proven patterns
+2. **Reduce Duplication**: Common workflows shouldn't be reinvented for each project
+3. **Enable Quick Setup**: New projects can install battle-tested commands instantly
+4. **Community Knowledge**: Learn from what works across different teams and projects

 ## Contributing

 Contributions are welcome!
-To add a new command:
+To add a new command, task, or agent:

 1. Fork this repository
-2. Create a new command file in `commands/your-command.md`
+2. Create a new file in the appropriate directory:
+   - `commands/` for slash commands
+   - `tasks/` for task definitions
+   - `agents/` for agent configurations
-3. Update this README with command documentation
+3. Update this README with documentation
 4. Submit a pull request

 ### Command Guidelines